forestgrape/coronavirus/index.md

 * [Salathe et al](#salathe) simulate both the airborne and droplet spread of influenza, using observed contact patters of students.
 They find that good ventilation can be as effective as vaccinating around half of the population.

 ### distancing
 Both aersol/droplets (reek of alcohol like spread) and dry particulates (smoke like) can be reduced with distancing.
-Outside or with good ventilation this is much easier.
+Outside or with good ventilation less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
-Wind direction can be important - how to avoid barbecue smoke.
-Ventilation can have a direction too: kitchen hood and toilet venting draw air.
+Wind direction should be considered as with avoiding a fire's smoke.
+Airflow due to ventilation can have a direction too: kitchen hood and toilet venting draw air.

 ## Monitor
 ### Step by Step Lessening of Measures
-* Monitoring the personal of newly opened businesses can be an indication if a new Sars-CoV-2 spread is occuring.
+* Monitoring the personal of newly opened businesses can be an indication for a new/increased Sars-CoV-2 spread.
 Representative samples twice per week should do the job.
-* Workers and patients of old-age homes should monitor their health closely.
-Measuring temperature and have easy access to Covid-19 PCR tests.
-Since early action is important in these settings.
+* Workers and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
+Test can also be used to do sampling and monitoring.
+Early action is important in these settings.
-* All risk persons for severe Covid-19 should be eligible to obtain free masks from pharmacies or doctors.
+* All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
 The health care professionals sould evaluate the model for good fit and instruct the usage.
-For self protection good fit is crucial and surgical masks have often bad fits, since they are constructed for comfort and inside to out protection and not outside-in protection.
-The health care professionals can also determine if self cleaning is an option e.g. with hot water, steam or in the oven at 70 - all measures which have been scientificly proven to destroy the Sars-CoV-2 virions [citation in work].
+For self protection good fit is important.
+Surgical masks are not always optimal, since they are constructed for comfort and inside-to-out protection and not outside-in protection.
+The health care workers can also determine if self cleaning is an option: wash with a lot of soap or use heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientificly proven to destroy the Sars-CoV-2 virions and leave the mask intact [citation coming].

 <p id="data"> ---</p>

 ## Data

-Data production, data description and data analysis can be done separate today.
-Remark: People having separate roles in different locations has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.
-Today this can be done faster and in cooperation, thanks to modern communication technologies.
+Data production/collection, data description and data analysis can be done separate today.
+Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.

+Today separation of roles can be done faster, easier and in cooperation, thanks to modern communication technologies.
 The basis is, that data is observed/produced, recorded (often free today), annotated and searchable published.

 <!--
 * there are a lot of skilled data scientist around the world.
 Many spending their time presenting us the most relevant adds.
 Relevant usually means highest click rate i.e. most distracting.
 Whether distraction is good or bad depends on pre and post activity, e.g. to analyze Covid data for a change can be welcome.
 Remark: I consider adds as useful for product information and spread. -->